kevinzhou96/grips-nec-2023/agents/under-development/RLAgent-v0/README.md

-RLAgent-v0: a first attempt at using the new RL interface for SCML and Stable Baselines 3 to train an agent.
+RLAgent-v0: a first attempt at an RL agent
 ==================================